 - Practice-based learning in some programs and independent study in most programs

 - Flexibility and choice

-- Student services, such as help with writing and math, library assistance for distance learners, financial aid and awards (depending on your place of residence and the program you choose
+- Student services, such as help with writing and math, library assistance for distance learners, student awards and financial support (depending on your place of residence and the program you choose

 If you plan to attain a credential through Open Learning, please fill in a Program Admission Form, then send it to OL Admissions.

 - Taking courses with TRU (either with OL or on-campus)

 - Taking courses with TRU's consortium partner, the University of Victoria (UVic)

 - Acquiring credit through prior learning assessment and recognition (PLAR)

 Residency requirements differ from the place-of-residence requirements needed to qualify for financial assistance.